Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Methodology

 Let $\mli{divB} = B - \mli{redB}$ and $\mli{divB}_+= B_+ - \mli{redB}_+$.
 For each $b \in divB$, the cell $b$ divides into the unique pair of cells, $(b_1,b_2) \in \mli{divB}_+ \times \mli{divB}_+,$ such that $(b,b_1,b_2) \in \mli{SHL}$.
 Hence, we can set $f(b) = (b_1,b_2)$ for all $b \in \mli{divB}$.
 Thus, the remaining problem to solve is to compute the bijective registration $f : \mli{redB} \to \mli{redB}_+$.
 We have reduced the registration discovery to a new problem, where \emph{no cell divisions occur} in the interframe duration.
 In what follows, we present our algorithm to solve this registration problem.

-\section{Automatic Cell Registration after Reduction to Cases with No Cell Division}
+\subsection{Automatic Cell Registration after Reduction to Cases with No Cell Division}

 As indicated above, we can \emph{explicitly reduce} the generic cell tracking problem to a problem where there is \emph{no cell division}.
 We consider images $J$, $J_+$ with associated cell sets $B$, $B_+$ such that $N = \card(B) = \card(B_+)$.
 Hence, there are no cell divisions in the interframe $J \to J_+$ and the map $f$ of this reduced problem is (in principle) a bijection $f: B \to B_+$ with $\card(B) = \card(B_+)$.
-We show two typical successive images we use for testing with no cell division generated by the simulation software~\cite{Winkle:2017a} (see \secref{s:synthetic}) in \figref{f:successive_image_nosplit}.
+In \figref{f:successive_image_nosplit} we show two typical successive images we use for testing with no cell division generated by the simulation software~\cite{Winkle:2017a,Winkle:2021a} (see \secref{s:synthetic}).

-\subsection{The set $\mli{MAP}$ of Many-to-One Cell Registrations}
+\subsubsection{The Set $\mli{MAP}$ of Many-to-One Cell Registrations}

 We have reduced the registration search to a situation where during the interframe $J \to J_+$, no cell has divided, no cell has disappeared, and no cell has suddenly emerged in $B_+$ without originating from $B$.
 The unknown registration $f : B \to B_+$ should then in principle be injective and onto.
 However, for computational efficiency, we will temporarily relax the bijectivity constraint on $f$.
-We will seek $f$ in the set $\mli{MAP}$ of all \emph{many-to-one mappings} $f : B \to B_+$ such that for each $b \in B$, the cell $f(b)$ is in the target window $W(b) \subset B_+$ (see section \secref{s:cell_characteristics}).
+We will seek $f$ in the set $\mli{MAP}$ of all \emph{many-to-one mappings} $f : B \to B_+$ such that for each $b \in B$, the cell $f(b)$ is in the target window $W(b) \subset B_+$ (see \secref{s:cell_characteristics}).

-\subsection{Registration Cost Functional}
+\subsubsection{Registration Cost Functional}